 In 2007 he was awarded the Bob Butler Award for Queer Advocacy by NYU’s office of LGBT Student Services.
 He and his husband, Ken Daigle, were married in November 2007 and make their home in both San Francisco and New York.

-John Newsome is the founder of the Public Equity Group (LLC pending).
-John’s clients to date include FSG Social Impact Advisors (global consulting firm); the Global Business Coalition on Health (GBCHealth); Net Impact; Peer Health Exchange; Summer Search; and others.
-During the fall of 2008, John was hired as a “Guest Fellow” for a 10-week (~20+ session) Stanford Business School course for 1st year MBA students.
-In the winters of 2012 and 2013, John led a social entrepreneurship seminar at Harvard Law School (HLS) and subsequently partnered with HLS students to develop public-private partnership “best practice” case studies.
+John Newsome is the founder of the Public Equity Group (a boutique consulting firm to social change organizations).
+John’s clients have included the Global Business Coalition on Health; the NYC Leadership Academy; Peer Health Exchange; Summer Search; and others.
+During the fall of 2008, John was hired as an alumni “Guest Fellow” for a 10-week (~20+ session) Stanford Business School course for 1st year MBA students.

 At Emory University’s Goizueta Business School, Molly serves as an associate professor in the practice of Management Communication.
 She teaches communication and professional development to undergraduates and executives.
 Molly’s background in language and business enables learners to maximize their professional presentation and writing abilities.
 As a consultant, she coaches physicians and executives in effective presenting, writing, and communicating in meetings.